 Who We Are and What We Do

-The Institute for International Crop Improvement is an applied product development arm of the Danforth Center directed by Nigel Taylor, Ph.D.
+The Institute for International Crop Improvement is an applied product development arm of the Danforth Center directed by Donald MacKenzie, Ph.D.
 It is where plant technology developed at the Center and at other institutions can be translated into crop improvements that are safely and effectively developed and delivered to where they are needed most.
 This makes the Center unique among institutions of its kind.

 Why Focus on Staple Crops for Food Security?

 - We emphasize improvement of crops that are important for food security of smallholder farmers in developing economies: These “orphan” crops do not receive the research and development focus applied to large scale commercial crops due to lack of commercial markets or low profitability.
 However, they are extremely important for human subsistence.
 They include crops such as cassava, sweet potato, groundnuts, cowpeas, sorghum, millets and banana.
 Also included are specific improvements in crops like maize and rice that aren't being addressed by agribusinesses.